Tax Management India. Com

 X X X X Extracts X X X X

-..... l.
-The question is how to determine the cost of acquisition of bonus shares for ascertaining the profits made on a sale of them.
+..... n is how to determine the cost of acquisition of bonus shares for ascertaining the profits made on a sale of them.
 The assessment year concerned is 1949-50 for which the accounting year is the calendar year 1948.
 The assessee held shares by way of investments and also as stock-in-trade of its business as a share dealer.
 We are concerned in this case only with its holdings of ordinary shares in Rohtas Industries Ltd. In 1944 the assessee acquired 31,909 of these shares at a cost of Rs.
 5,84,283 and was holding them in January, 1945.
 In that month the Rohtas Industries Ltd. distributed bonus shares at the rate of one ordinary bonus share for each original share and so the assessee got 31,909 bonus shares.
 Between that time and December 31, 1947, the assessee sold 14,650 of the original shares with the result that on January 1, 1948, it held the following shares : (a) 17,259 original shares acquired in 1944, (b) 31,909 bonus shares issued in January, 1945, (c) 59,079 newly issued shares acquired in the year 1945 after the issue of the bonus shares and (d) 2,500 further shares acquired in 1947.
-The total holding of the assessee on January 1, 1948, thus came to 1,10,747 .....
+The total holding of the assessee on January 1, 1948, thus came to 1,10,747 shares which i .....

 X X X X Extracts X X X X